josephlhall/IASA2-wrkshp-report/draft-IASA2-wrkshp-report.md

 * Requirements from the community about IAOC transparency expectations are not clear.

-Communication, IAOC, IASA to IETF: IASA has lagged progress of groups like IESG, who has made agendas and meetings open.
-The IETF community should document the transparency requirement clearly, e.g.  set the default to be open, such as open meetings, and publish an exception list.
-Hotel contracts aren't shown due to confidentiality agreements, and there have been some arguments about that.
+The IAOC and IASA could better communicate with the IETF community, some said.
+IASA has lagged progress of groups like IESG, who have made agendas and meetings open.
+The IETF community should document the transparency requirement clearly, e.g., set the default to be open, such as open meetings and materials, and publish an exception list for confidential or sensitive matters.
+Hotel contracts aren't shown due to confidentiality agreements, and there have been some arguments about that reducing transparency of meeting deals.
 Fear was identified as a significant cause of lack of transparency.
-2 potential sources of fear - making a decision you know the community won't like, and having a situation where there is a Last Call and all of the previous conversations the IAOC has had are rehashed.
+Two potential sources of fear were offered: making a decision you know the community won't like, and having a situation where there is a Last Call and all of the previous conversations the IAOC has had are rehashed.

-Communication, IAOC to IETF: Understanding what needs to improve and where it can improve.
+There are specific issues related to IAOC communication to IETF.
+Some said that we could use a better understanding what needs to improve and where it can improve.
 The IAOC could do better in telling the community what it does and how it makes decisions.
-Now that we're limiting time in the plenary, the community doesn't get to see the IAOC very much so they don't see them or understand what they do.
-However, participants have said that they don't want exposure to the boring details at the plenary, which are boring until they're not, and everyone is surprised.
-How do we encourage the IETF community to understand the IAOC and role of the IASA?
+Now that we're limiting time in the plenary, the community doesn't get to see the IAOC very much reducing the opportunity for the community to see them or understand what they do.
+However, participants have said that they don't want exposure to the boring details at the plenary -- "which are boring until they're not, and everyone is surprised."
+How do we encourage the IETF community to understand the IAOC and role of the IASA to best reduce these poor outcomes?
 At the meetings, the IAOC could hold info sessions or office hours, to allow people to raise concerns and ask for guidance.
 This would help the community get to know the IAOC and have people volunteer.
-IAOC needs to provide insight into what the IAOC is going to do, as opposed to what it has just done.
+Some felt that the IAOC needs to provide insight into what the IAOC is going to do, as opposed to what it has just done.
 Telegraphing for a few years may improve the level of education.
 It would help with transparency without running afoul of the confidentiality of contracts.
-A Last Call for some IAOC things is worthy, but other, more mundane tasks don't need it.
-Have the IAOC document the basis for a decision, rather than the mere fact of it.
+For example, some felt that a Last Call for some IAOC things is worthwhile, but other, more mundane tasks don't need it.
+A participant mentioned that the IAOC should document the basis for a decision, rather than the mere fact of it.